nusco/narjillos/backlog.md

 * Multiple environments in multiple processes (with migration)
 * Plant-like creatures instead of food (minimal energy expenditure? photosyntesis?)

-###Ethologist

-* Narjillos are born small and then grow up °
-* Narjillos eat each other
-* "Fears" gene
-* "Wants to eat" gene
-* Obstacles and reactive sense system

 ###Artist

+* Better death animation (right now the bending is not visible) °
 * Birth animation °
-* Light on/off visual and sound effects °
-* Better death animation (right now the bending is not visible) °
 * Fade out mouth/eye during death °
+* Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode
 * Give a sense of movement when following a locked-on Narjillo (speckles in liquid?)